 Blueprint architects build Software components, machine blueprints, and custom XaaS blueprints and assemble those components into the blueprints that define the items users request from the catalog.
+The catalog can display a default request form, or you can create a custom form for each published blueprint.

 You can create and publish blueprints for a single machine, or a single custom XaaS blueprint, but you can also combine machine components and XaaS blueprints with other building blocks to design elaborate catalog item blueprints that include multiple machines, networking and security, software with full life cycle support, and custom XaaS functionality.